GTAmodding/gta3script-specs/SPECIFICATION.md

 The language is strongly typed.
 One type of *argument* cannot be converted to another in order to fit the requirement of a *parameter*.

-A **integer** is a binary, signed integral number.
+An **integer** is a binary, signed integral number.
 It represents 32 bits of data and the range of values *-2147483648* through *2147483647*.

 A **floating-point** is a representation of a real number.
 Its exact representation, precision and range of values is implementation-defined.